 The program uses a nationally standardised approach to ensure radiologists accurately and consistently read and report program low-dose CT scan results.
-Reports for a participant's baseline scan (the first scan when entering the screening program) and their follow-up scans (two-yearly repeat and follow-up scans) are read and reported using the National Lung Cancer Screening Program (NLCSP) Nodule Management Protocol.
-The protocol has been developed by the Royal Australian and New Zealand College of Radiologists (RANZCR) and the Thoracic Society of Australia and New Zealand (TSANZ).
+Reports for a participant's baseline screening scan (the first scan when entering the screening program) and their follow-up scans (two-yearly repeat and interval scans) are read and reported using the National Lung Cancer Screening Program (NLCSP) Nodule Management Protocol.
+The protocol has been developed by the RANZCR and the TSANZ.
 The NLCSP Nodule Management Protocol applies the recommendations made by MSAC to the Australian setting.

-Radiologists are responsible for the supervision, interpretation and reporting of the low-dose CT scan (82).
-As the radiology workforce is an accredited and regulated workforce, they do not require any further accreditation to deliver the program (NLCSP Quality Framework).
+Radiologists are responsible for the supervision, interpretation and reporting of the low-dose CT scan.
+As the radiology workforce is an accredited and regulated workforce, they do not require any further accreditation to deliver the program.
 RANZCR has developed education modules on the program and use of the NLCSP Nodule Management Protocol (RANZCR education modules).